 Key Takeaway: If needed, use a weatherproof enclosure to protect the reader.

 Key Takeaway: Test first with the more cost-effective option of one reader and multiple antennas.
-If that doesn’t work, then add additional readers and antennas, as needed, as you continue testing. passive RFID tags.
-If the application requires many BAP tags, then the total investment can add up quickly.
+If that doesn’t work, then add additional readers and antennas (as needed) as you continue testing.

 What are some things to consider about antennas?

 Location of the antenna in relation to the tag – Like other applications, make sure that the tag is within the read range of the antenna.
 The farther apart the antenna and tag, the farther the energy and signal must travel.
 The farther the energy travels, the less energy gets to the tag.